IlincaDrelciuc/Tehnology-Web-Project/README.md

 This is a web application that helps reduce food waste by allowing users to track food items in their fridge and share surplus food with others.

+Users can:
+- track food items and expiration dates
+- receive notifications for expiring products
+- mark items as shareable
+- create groups of friends
+- invite friends based on food preferences
+- claim available food from other users

 Features
-- User registration and login
+- User authentication (login)
-- Add food items with expiry dates
+- Add, edit, delete food items
-- Mark items as shareable
+- Organize items by category
+- Expiry date warnings
+- Share food publicly or within groups
-- View food shared by other users
+- Claim food from other users
-- Claim shared food
-- Expiry warnings for items expiring soon
+- Create groups and invite friends
+- Simple and responsive UI

-Technologies
+Technologies Used
-- Backend: Node.js, Express
+- Backend: Node.js, Express, Sequelize, SQLite
-- Database: SQLite with Sequelize ORM
 - Frontend: React
 - Authentication: JWT
+- Database: SQLite

 How to run